pharath/home/_posts/2022-01-17-lecture-notes-ML-part2.md

         - Points lying along eigenvectors associated with positive eigenvalues have greater cost than the saddle point, while points lying along negative eigenvalues have lower value.
     - We can think of a saddle point as being a local minimum along one cross-section [sozusagen als würde man mit einer Ebene senkrecht durch den Graph schneiden] of the cost function and a local maximum along another cross-section.
 See figure 4.5 for an illustration.

+### Shuffling/Ordering/Emphasizing Schemes

-### Shuffling the Examples
+#### Shuffling

+- irrelevant for full batch learning
 - **Example**: Within the training set, the images are ordered in such a way that all the dog images come first and all the cat images come after.
 The classes are balanced.
     - **Effect**: The optimization is much harder with mini-batch gradient descent because the loss function moves by a lot when going from the one type of image to another.
     - **Solution**: Shuffle before training

+#### Ordering

 - Müller, Montavon:
     - Networks learn the fastest from the most unexpected sample.
 Therefore, it is advisable to <mark>**choose a sample at each iteration that is the most unfamiliar to the system**</mark>.
         - Note, this applies only to stochastic learning since the **order** of input presentation **is irrelevant for batch**.
-        - Of course, there is no simple way to know **which inputs are information rich**,
+    - [Method 1 for "choose a sample at each iteration that is the most unfamiliar to the system":] Of course, there is no simple way to know **which inputs are information rich**,
-            - however, a very simple **trick** that crudely implements this idea is to simply **choose successive examples that are from different classes** since training examples belonging to the same class will most likely contain similar information.
+        - however, a very simple **trick** that crudely implements this idea is to simply **<mark>choose successive examples that are from different classes</mark>** since training examples belonging to the same class will most likely contain similar information.

+#### Emphasizing Schemes

+- Müller, Montavon:
-    - Another heuristic for judging how much new information a training example contains is to **examine the error between the network output and the target value** when this input is presented.
+    - [Method 2 for "choose a sample at each iteration that is the most unfamiliar to the system":] Another heuristic for judging how much new information a training example contains is to **<mark>examine the error between the network output and the target value</mark>** when this input is presented.
         - A **large error indicates that this input has not been learned** by the network and so contains a lot of new information.
-        - Therefore, it makes sense to **present this input more frequently**.
+        - Therefore, it makes sense to **<mark>present this input more frequently</mark>**.
         - Of course, by "large" we mean relative to all of the other training examples.
         - As the network trains, these relative errors will change and so should the **frequency of presentation** for a particular input pattern.
-        - A method that modifies the probability of appearance of each pattern is called an <mark>**emphasizing scheme**</mark>.
+        - A method that modifies the **probability of appearance of each pattern** is called an <mark>**emphasizing scheme**</mark>.
     - However, **one must be careful when perturbing the normal frequencies of input examples** because this changes the relative importance that the network places on different examples.
 This may or may not be desirable.
         - For example, this technique applied to data containing **outliers** can be disastrous because outliers can produce large errors yet should not be presented frequently.
         - On the other hand, this technique can be particularly beneficial for **boosting the performance for infrequently occurring inputs**, e.g. /z/ in phoneme recognition.